Sliding Window Algorithm Code Template

 };

-Furthermore, the focus of my algorithm tutorials is on the algorithmic thinking.
-First, master the framework mindset, and then feel free to modify the code as you like.
-This ensures that you can write correct solutions no matter how you implement them.
+Besides, my algorithm tutorials focus on the algorithmic ideas.
+Master the framework thinking first, then feel free to modify the code as you wish.
+I assure you that no matter how you write it, you'll get it right.

 Given two strings s